Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/footer.md

 ## Behavior

-Footer are designed to be responsive on all devices.
+The footer component is designed to be responsive on all devices.

 `.navbar-expand{-sm|-md|-lg|-xl|-xxl}` on `<footer>` will allow:
   - The change of the different bars padding